gicheonkang/gicheonkang.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a 2nd year master student in Cognitive Science Program at <a href="http://en.snu.ac.kr">Seoul National University</a>, advised by <a href="https://bi.snu.ac.kr/~btzhang/">Prof. Byoung-Tak Zhang</a>.
+I am a 1st year PhD student in Artificial Intelligence Program at <a href="http://en.snu.ac.kr">Seoul National University</a>, advised by <a href="https://bi.snu.ac.kr/~btzhang/">Prof. Byoung-Tak Zhang</a>.
 My research interests mainly span in computer vision, natural language processing, and machine learning.
 I'm particularly interested in the interplay between vision and language as <q>I firmly believe that the vision and language have complementary strengths</q>.
 The long-term goal of my research is building AI agents that can see everyday scenes and fluently communicate with people.
-Prior to joining graduate school, I received my Bachelor's degree in software and computer science from <a href="http://www.ajou.ac.kr/en/">Ajou University</a>.

 ## Recent News
 <span style="color:#ff7272;"><b>NEW!</b></span> [January 2020] Our paper has been accepted to ICASSP 2020!<br>